GuignardLab/sc3D/README.md

 - README.md: this file

-- Test-embryo.ipynb: Basic read and write examples (many different ways of writing)
+- notebooks/Test-embryo.ipynb: Basic read and write examples (many different ways of writing)

-- Spatial-differential-expression.ipynb: a jupyter notebook with some examples on how to perform the spatial differential expression
+- notebooks/Spatial-differential-expression.ipynb: a jupyter notebook with some examples on how to perform the spatial differential expression

+- notebooks/Embryo-registration.ipynb: a jupyter notebook with an example on how to do the array registration

 - setup.py: Setup file to install the library

-- src/sc3D-visualiser: the script to run the visualiser (for specifics about the visualiser, please look directly [there](#Visualiser))

 ## Installation